 - Case studies are presented to demonstrate the acquired knowledge from the modules.
 The final examination is on-line multiple choice.

 - All elements of Part 1 and Part 2 are required to be completed to finish the course.

 Four online forums will be scheduled through the year.
 This is to allow the candidate to submit, and have answered any questions regarding the content of the modules.
 At the same time, senior technical personnel from the concrete industry will attend and present on their particular experience, as well as the practical application of the content presented in the learning modules.

-The dates for the 2022 online forums will be released shortly.
+The dates for the 2023 online forums are:

 The course is intended for builders, engineers, specifiers and those involved in producing, selling, transporting, testing and placing concrete.

 The learning objective of this course is to understand concrete materials; behaviour and properties of concrete; concrete production; reinforcement in concrete; placing and associated on-site operations and cracking on concrete.
 Click here for detailed learning objectives.